Mohammad Alavi (game developer)

 Mohammad Alavi (محمد علوی, /fa/) is an Iranian-American video game developer.
-He is best known for his critically acclaimed work on the Call of Duty series at Infinity Ward, creating the iconic "Crew Expendable" and "All Ghillied Up" missions from Call of Duty 4: Modern Warfare (2007) as well as the controversial "No Russian" mission from Modern Warfare 2 (2009).
+He is best known for his work on the Call of Duty series at Infinity Ward, creating the "Crew Expendable" and "All Ghillied Up" missions from Call of Duty 4: Modern Warfare (2007) as well as the controversial "No Russian" mission from Modern Warfare 2 (2009).

 Biography

 Mohammad Alavi was born in the 1980s in Tehran, Iran, and relocated to the United States with his family after the Iran–Iraq War.
 He remains proud of his family's culture, and calls himself "An Iranian inside his heart".
 Alavi attended Maggie L. Walker Governor's School for Government and International Studies in Richmond, Virginia.
 He then attended Virginia Tech, majoring in Biology and Chemistry before becoming a video game designer after being credited for creating some of the best modded games in PC Gamer magazine.
 He applied to and attended Full Sail University.
 He has two elder siblings, a brother and a sister, who are both physicians.